ddurdle/Hive-for-KODI/README.md

 Before starting the add-on for the first time, either "Configure" or right click and select "Add-on Settings".
 Enter your fully-qualified Username and Password.

 Contributions and Thanks
-- code contribution from JoKeRzBoX
+- several code contribution from JoKeRzBoX
 - donation support from iorifly

 FAQ: